sdmukhtar7709/sdmukhtar7709/README.md

 - 🔹 Strong interest in **Backend APIs & Full Stack Systems**
 - 🔹 Experience with **REST APIs, authentication, and databases**
+- 🔹 Hands-on experience building **ASP.NET Core Web APIs** using RESTful architecture and Swagger
+- 🔹 Understanding of **API testing, validation, and backend reliability** using tools like Postman
 - 🔹 Hands-on with **AI-integrated applications**
 - 🔹 I value **clean code, system design, and continuous learning**

 Currently seeking **internship / entry-level opportunities** where I can contribute, learn fast, and grow as a software engineer.